xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 ### Getting Influxdb

-This tutorial assumes that you have a working instance of Influxdb with an IP address that is accessible from your Pipeline instance.
-Influxdb is available from [github](https://github.com/influxdata/influxdb).
+This tutorial assumes that you have a working instance of InfluxDB with an IP address that is accessible from your Pipeline instance and has a database named "mdt_db".
+If you want to use a different database name, edit the ```pipeline.conf``` output stage configuration below.

+InfluxDB is available from [github](https://github.com/influxdata/influxdb) and includes documentation on [creating databases](https://github.com/influxdata/influxdb#create-your-first-database).

 ### Getting Pipeline